beberlei/composer-monorepo-plugin/README.md

     }

-You can then run `fiddle build` in the root directory next to composer.json and it will detect all components, generate a custom autoloader for each one by simulating `composer dump-autoload` as if a composer.json were present.
+You can then run `fiddle build` in the root directory next to composer.json and it will detect all packages, generate a custom autoloader for each one by simulating `composer dump-autoload` as if a composer.json were present.

 Fiddle will resolve all dependencies (without version constraints, because it